IIIF/awesome-iiif/readme.md

 Tutorials for how to accomplish functionality in your applications.

 - [Image API Playground](https://www.learniiif.org/image-api/playground) - Learn about the structure of a IIIF URL through manipulating the parameters and seeing the results in a live demo.
-- [IIIF Implementation Guide](http://iiif.io/assets/acc_implementation_guide_011017.pdf)  A step-by-step walkthrough of how to implement IIIF.
+- [IIIF Implementation Guide](http://iiif.io/assets/acc_implementation_guide_011017.pdf)  - A step-by-step walkthrough of how to implement IIIF.
-- [IIIF Quick Start Guide](http://iiif.io/technical-details/) is a quick overview of how you might get started with implementing various IIIF standards.
+- [IIIF Quick Start Guide](http://iiif.io/technical-details/) - Quick overview of how you might get started with implementing various IIIF standards.
-- [Drag and Drop](https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9caba) a IIIF image into Mirador.
+- [Drag and Drop](https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9caba) - Getting a IIIF image into Mirador with drag-and-drop and email.
-- [Fellow Travelers: The Canterbury Tales and IIIF](http://web.stanford.edu/group/dmstech/cgi-bin/wordpress/author/blalbrit/) by Benjamin Albritton includes an explanation of the use case for medieval scholars using Chaucer as an example and short section on how to make a page comparison demo in Mirador.
+- [Fellow Travelers: The Canterbury Tales and IIIF](http://web.stanford.edu/group/dmstech/cgi-bin/wordpress/author/blalbrit/) - Benjamin Albritton; includes an explanation of the use case for medieval scholars using Chaucer as an example and short section on how to make a page comparison demo in Mirador.
-- [IIIF Intro (fr)](http://doc.biblissima-condorcet.fr/introduction-iiif) Introduction to IIIF (in French).
+- [IIIF Intro (fr)](http://doc.biblissima-condorcet.fr/introduction-iiif) - Introduction to IIIF (in French).
-- [Introduction to APIs using IIIF](http://www.meanboyfriend.com/overdue_ideas/2016/06/introduction-to-apis-using-iiif/) uses IIIF as an example to explain APIs.
+- [Introduction to APIs using IIIF](http://www.meanboyfriend.com/overdue_ideas/2016/06/introduction-to-apis-using-iiif/) - Uses IIIF as an example to explain APIs.
-- [Image Choice video](https://www.youtube.com/watch?v=4AJPVktQ1Zw) demonstration of how a canvas can have a choice of images and a viewer can toggle between them.
+- [Image Choice video](https://www.youtube.com/watch?v=4AJPVktQ1Zw) - Demonstration of how a canvas can have a choice of images and a viewer can toggle between them.
-- [Getting started with IIIF](https://iiif.github.io/training/intro-to-iiif/) Introduction originally presented during a workshop at the 2017 Code4Lib Conference at Los Angeles, CA.
+- [Getting started with IIIF](https://iiif.github.io/training/intro-to-iiif/) - Introduction originally presented during a workshop at the 2017 Code4Lib Conference at Los Angeles, CA.
 - [IIIF Workshop](http://ronallo.com/iiif-workshop/) - An online workshop that covers the basics of IIIF including the Image and Presentation APIs.
 - [Introduction to IIIF](https://resources.digirati.com/iiif/an-introduction-to-iiif/) - A thorough introduction to the IIIF specifications and tools for using them, by Tom Crane at Digirati.
 - [Introduction to IIIF in Portuguese](https://medium.com/ecologiadigital/conhecendo-o-iiif-padr%C3%B5es-e-ferramentas-para-publica%C3%A7%C3%A3o-de-imagens-na-web-a62af62a1b36) - Covers Image API, Presentation API, and annotations.